aidenva/aidenva.github.io/menu/about.md

 permalink: /about
 ---

 My full name is Lê Mạnh Linh, and the order it goes in English should be Linh Manh Le.
-I currently work as a Chemical Engineer at [Prometheus Fuels](https://www.prometheusfuels.com), the first electrofuels unicorn!
+I currently work as a Chemical Engineer at [Prometheus Fuels](https://www.prometheusfuels.com), the first unicorn start-up company in the electrofuels industry!

 ## Education